Fabsqrt/BitTiger/DeepFake/README.md

             if self.arguments.allow_growth:
                 self.set_tf_allow_growth()

-            print('Loading data, this may take a while...')
+            print('Loading data, this may take a while...') # 加载数据
             # this is so that you can enter case insensitive values for trainer
             trainer = self.arguments.trainer
             trainer = "LowMem" if trainer.lower() == "lowmem" else trainer